 15. Bobbi Brown Nude Finish Illuminating Setting Powder

 This is another option for those of you who like pressed setting powders, to avoid the mess of a loose powder.
 It contains some shimmery minerals that diffuse dryness and unevenness in the skin, and give a natural, lit-from-within glow that is absolutely gorgeous.
 If you’re into that soft-focus, glowy look, then look no further.
 There are five shades for you to choose from, available at Sephora.

 Common Types of Face Powders and Their Differences

 Not every face powder is a setting powder, as there are ones that have different purposes.
 These are all the types of face powders and their differences:

-As I previously explained, the main purpose of a setting powder is to “set” foundation, or to absorb some of the liquid in it so it stays in place for much longer, becomes waterproof, and doesn’t smudge.
-It contains very little pigmentation, so it shouldn’t alter the color of the foundation and it should be nearly invisible on the skin.
+The main purpose of a setting powder is to “set” foundation, or to absorb some of the liquid in it so it stays in place for much longer, becomes waterproof, and doesn’t smudge.
+It contains very little pigmentation, so it shouldn’t alter the color of the foundation, and it should be nearly invisible on the skin.

 The most common are totally colorless translucent powders, which unfortunately don’t always work for people of color.

 Finishing powders can set foundation to a certain extent, but that’s not their primary purpose, and they are often actually created to be used after a setting powder.
 The job of a finishing powder is to give a “soft-focus” finish to the skin by blurring pores and imperfections.